 If you want to use multiple vectors for the trimming boundary, they must be grouped for trimming.
-To group a collection of vectors select the vectors, right click and choose Group Objects from the drop down menu, alternatively select all the vectors and press the G key.
+To group a collection of vectors select the vectors, right click and choose Group Objects from the drop down menu, alternatively select all the vectors and press the ${\rm G}$ key.

-followed by the grouped boundary, finally trim use the trimming tool.
+finally trim use the trimming tool.